Frequently Asked Questions

 Who is required to take the placement test?

-All students who score 27 or below on the Speaking section of the TOEFL iBT or below an 8 on the speaking section of the IELTS and who have not received their BA/BS from a U.S. college or university must take the placement test and participate in ELP classes, if required.
+All students who score 28 or below on the Speaking section of the TOEFL iBT or below an 8 on the Speaking section of the IELTS and who have not received their BA/BS from a U.S. college or university must take the placement test and participate in ELP classes, if required.
 Students who hold a Master’s Degree from a U.S. university are still required to take the test.
-If you are required to take the placement test contact the ELP at email@example.com to sign up.
+To schedule your test, contact the ELP at firstname.lastname@example.org.

 How do I prepare for the placement test?

-The placement test assesses oral proficiency in English, so the best way to prepare is to practice speaking English as much as possible.
+Since the placement test is designed to evaluate your oral proficiency in English, the best way to prepare is to practice speaking English as much as possible.

 Can I retake the placement test if I don’t pass it?